Saqib Nisar: Criticism

-Judicial activism and allegations of nexus with military
+Judicial activism and allegations of nexus with the military

-Justice Nisar has been criticized by some notable academics, journalists and politicians for his judicial activism and over-involvement in day-to-day affairs of the government.
-He is accused of being in alliance with Pakistan's military establishment against Pakistan Muslim League (N), Nawaz Sharif and his government which was ousted in July 2017.
+Nisar has been criticized by some notable academics, journalists, and politicians for his judicial activism and over-involvement in the day-to-day affairs of the government.
+In this regard, he has also been described as "an arrogant and somewhat ‘imbalanced’ judge".
+Nisar is accused of being in alliance with Pakistan's military establishment against Pakistan Muslim League (N), Nawaz Sharif and his government which was ousted in July 2017.

-Despite Election Commission of Pakistan ordering to provide security to all candidates contesting in General Elections 2018, he ordered removal of security from all non-government but high-profile politicians, most of who had been part of the previous governments which included PML(N) and JUI politicians.
-Some of them has been under threat from terrorists including Tehreek-e-Taliban Pakistan and Lashkar-e-Jhangvi.
+Despite Election Commission of Pakistan ordering to provide security to all candidates contesting the General Elections 2018, he ordered removal of security from all non-government but high profile politicians, most of who had been part of the previous governments which included PML(N) and JUI politicians.
+Some of them had been under threat from terrorists including Tehreek-e-Taliban Pakistan and Lashkar-e-Jhangvi.
 This was seen by many political parties as political victimization.
-Their claim was further strengthened when a leader of ANP, Mr Bilour was killed by suicide bomber on 10 July 2018 in Peshawar during election campaign.
-Raisani and 127 others were killed on 13 July 2018.
+Their claim was further strengthened when a leader of ANP, Haroon Bilour, was killed by suicide bomber on 10 July 2018 in Peshawar during election campaign.
+Siraj Raisani and 127 others were killed in another suicide bombing on 13 July 2018.